Actor & Voice Artist - Scriptwriter - Coach

 Paul continues to develop a range of exciting work with graphic artist and animator, Guy Downes.
 Through a broad range of projects, together, they tell stories and explore ideas in new ways.

 In early-2021, Paul scripted an animation for the Royal Australian & NZ College of Obstetricians and Gynaecologists (RANZCOG) called The Beating Hearts of Australia.
 The animation formed part of an event at Parliament House in Canberra in March.

 In August 2020, the Australasian Birth Trauma Association launched its new Think Natal initiative.
-The first animation for this series is Stop the Tear (which Paul scripted).
-A story that aims to spark conversations between many, many women and their health care providers, before birth, to help improve women's birth experiences.
+Guy and Paul have now developed three animations to support this tremendous initiative.
+Below is the first in the series, called Stop the Tear (which Paul scripted).
+A story that aims to spark conversations between many, many women and their health care providers, before birth, to help improve their birth experiences.